apache/datafusion-ballista/README.md

   under the License.
 -->

-_Please note that Ballista development is still happening in the [DataFusion repository](https://github.com/apache/arrow-datafusion) but we are in the process of migrating to this new repository._

 # Ballista: Distributed Compute with Rust, Apache Arrow, and DataFusion

 Ballista is a distributed compute platform primarily implemented in Rust, and powered by Apache Arrow and